EnvidaGroup/henri-mobile-interview-project/README.md

 Overall we will be evaluating the entire package: code quality and architecture are the most important, but UI work is also necessary.
 Aim to be well rounded instead of perfection in a single area.
 If you find yourself far exceeding the time constraints, then consider reducing the quality.

+The project is list heavy, so please make sure that you are up to date with optimized react native lists https://reactnative.dev/docs/optimizing-flatlist-configuration

 ## Summary

 The project will consist of three tabs: